Your Guide to Tree Pruning Correctly

 Fruit tree pruning should only be performed during the times of year that the trees have gone dormant.
 Pruning trees during their growing period can, potentially, harm your trees and should be avoided at all costs.

 In Washington State, fruit trees are generally dormant from mid-November to mid-April.
 During the dormant months, trees generally lose all of their fruit and leaves, making it a lot easier to determine which branches should be pruned away.

 How to Prune

 Pruning fruit trees is usually done with extendable tree pruners, although it can be performed with a pair of regular pruners and a ladder.
 Extendable tree pruners allow you to prune trees from the ground, as they have a telescopic handle, which enables you to reach higher up to cut branches.

 During the winter months, look for branches that are sticking straight up, branches that are crossing and rubbing on other branches, and also look for any branches that are dead, or infested with pests, fungus or any other type of disease.

 Once you have determined which are the obvious branches that should be pruned, begin cutting away these branches.
 Once that is done, determine if there is any overcrowding of branches and thin out the smaller, less established branches.

-Pruning fruit trees is, of course, a tedious task that can seem overwhelming.
+Pruning fruit trees (much like pruning roses) is, of course, a tedious task that can seem overwhelming.
 It is always a great idea to contact a professional landscaper to take care of this process for you.
 Urban Eden Landscaping would love to help get your fruit trees ready for the growing season!
 If you would like some help with this service, give us a call at (360)567-6399, fill out a free estimate request form, or simply contact us today!